cloud-gov/pages-core/README.md

 * `GITHUB_CLIENT_ID` **required** - get this when you register your app with Github
 * `GITHUB_CLIENT_SECRET` **required** - you'll also get this when you register your app
 * `GITHUB_CLIENT_CALLBACK_URL` - for dev you'll probably want to use http://localhost:1337/auth/github/callback
+* `FEDERALIST_BUILD_ENGINE` - defines an alternate build engine to use if running Federalist on Windows
 * `FEDERALIST_TEMP_DIR` - where files will be temporarily built
 * `FEDERALIST_PUBLISH_DIR` - where to publish files if not S3
 * `FEDERALIST_S3_BUCKET` - bucket ID to push files to on S3